-In a suit contract one of the losing options that the defenders have is to offer us a ruff-and-discard (also known as a "ruffand-sluff").
+In a suit contract one of the losing options that the defenders have is to offer us a ruff-and-discard.
 This is a lead of a suit into a double void, allowing declarer to trump in one hand and discard a loser from the other.
-Good news for declarer, generally very bad news for the defense.
+Good news for declarer, generally very bad news for the defence.